FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown Environments: Problem Formulation

-\textbf{Two-Level Decomposition.} To enable low-latency replanning, we approximate Eq.\eqref{eq:orig_joint} by a two-level decomposition in accordance with two visibility criteria: completeness (comprehensive coverage) and cleanliness (fully occlusion-free FoV).
+\textbf{Two-Level Decomposition.} To enable low-latency replanning, we make Eq.\eqref{eq:orig_joint} tractable by a two-level decomposition in accordance with two visibility criteria: completeness (comprehensive coverage) and cleanliness (fully occlusion-free FoV).

-\paragraph{Level-I: Viewpoint update under coverage and occlusion constraints} We first compute a safe viewpoint set $\mathcal{V}=\{\mathbf{v}_k\}_{k=1}^{K}$ and a visiting order $\pi$ that minimally deviates from the reference set $\bar{\mathcal{V}}$, while preserving nominal coverage and ensuring occlusion-free sensing at viewpoints:
+\textit{Level-I: Viewpoint update under coverage and occlusion constraints} We compute a safe viewpoint set $\mathcal{V}=\{\mathbf{v}_k\}_{k=1}^{K}$ and a visiting order $\pi$ that minimally deviates from the nominal viewpoint set $\bar{\mathcal{V}}$, while preserving nominal coverage and ensuring occlusion-free sensing at the viewpoint-level: where $\mathcal{D}_{\mathrm{set}}$ measures set-to-set discrepancy (\textit{e.g.}, Chamfer distance) and $\mathrm{c}(\cdot,\cdot)$ is the travel cost for tour optimization.